Home Business Rules in Detroit, MI (2026)

 Yes, home-based businesses are allowed in Detroit, MI.

 In Detroit, MI, home-based businesses are permitted subject to specific rules designed to preserve residential character while allowing residents to run legitimate businesses from their homes.
-A Home Occupation Permit is required before operating.
+No city permit is required, though deed restrictions or state licensing may apply.
 The Detroit Buildings, Safety Engineering and Environmental Department (BSEED) or Detroit Planning and Development Department (PDD) handles home occupation applications and enforcement.
 Regulations generally prohibit on-site employees, customer visits, and any external evidence of business activity.
 Below you will find the current permit requirements, restrictions, prohibited business types, and cottage food law provisions for Detroit.

 Permit Requirements